-Google Analytics can be an incredibly powerful tool for optimising your site’s user experience.
+Google Analytics can be an incredibly powerful tool for optimizing your site’s user experience.

 Here are my top tips for harnessing its full potential.